Tanzania, Africa Day 0.5

 The morning was frustrating for all.
 The animals were scares and you could sense the displeasure amongst guides and tourist alike.
 We travelled over 250km during the day and were lucky to see a group of Lions protecting their buffalo carcass from a group of hungry hyenas.
 We witnessed a lioness’s failed attempt at a Giselle hunt and a Cheetah’s successful Giselle hunt.
 But no Rhino…

 Our own lunch was a much easier hunt.
-We stopped at the Central Serengeti visitor center and had lunch with friendly Hyrax, dwarf mongoose and many birds scurrying around our feet.
-The visitor center has an interesting “walk though” experience with information on the area.
-It also gives visitor the opportunity to meander through the boulders, which are similar to the other rock formations scattered across the savannah.
-Normally tourists are advised to avoid these boulders, because they are a favorite haunts for lion prides, having a safe place to do it, was great.
+We stopped at the Central Serengeti visitor centre and had lunch with friendly Hyrax, dwarf mongoose and many birds scurrying around our feet.
+The visitor centre has an interesting “walk through” experience with information on the area.
+It also gives visitors the opportunity to meander through the boulders, which are similar to the other rock formations scattered across the savannah.
+Normally tourists are advised to avoid these boulders, because they are a favourite haunts for lion prides, having a safe place to do it, was great.